 The SOT is addressing the diversity in preparation required for entry of graduate students into the modern workforce by offering Supplemental Training for Education Program (STEP).
 This program will enable outstanding doctoral students to pursue training in identified areas of professional/scientific development that are necessary for them to achieve their career goals but outside the immediate scope of their graduate training and research program.

 A strong application will propose participation in a workshop or event that clearly addresses unmet needs to elevate the applicant’s probability of achieving the planned career track.
-The Education Committee will give priority to students proposing activities/courses distinct from those offered by their home institution.
+The Education and Career Development Committee (ECDC) will give priority to students proposing activities/courses distinct from those offered by their home institution.

-Professional development courses geared toward government-based specialties are offered by Graduate School USA with both online and in person training (DC) opportunities, by the Center for Professional Innovation and Education, Inc. (examples include Preparation of US FDA submissions and communicating with the US FDA, The Drug Development Process—From Discovery to Commercialization, and Writing Effective Standard Operating Procedures and Other Process Documents).
+Professional development courses (both online and in-person) geared toward government-based specialties by Graduate School USA and by the Center for Professional Innovation and Education, Inc. (examples: Preparation of US FDA Submissions and Communicating with the US FDA, The Drug Development Process—From Discovery to Commercialization, and Writing Effective Standard Operating Procedures and Other Process Documents)

-Writing skill enhancement is offered at various institutions, and during specialized programs such as ASM Publishing Institute.
+Writing skill enhancement is offered at various institutions and during specialized programs such as Writing for Impact and Influence (AIBS)

 Statistical and software training might include SAS courses

 The SOT Careers in Regulatory Toxicology webpage includes links to a variety of training experiences

 Training Workshops at Columbia University Mailman School of Public Health (example: Environmental Mixtures)